Brian A. Joyce: Ethics probes and criminal investigations

 On February 17, 2016, the FBI and IRS conducted a raid at Joyce's Washington Street law office.
 Joyce was under scrutiny for various ethical improprieties alleged by Boston Globe reporters, including having his campaign fund pay for his son's high school graduation party and accepting free or discounted services from a dry cleaner in Randolph, Massachusetts.
 According to the FBI, the raid was part of a federal investigation, though no charges have been filed at that time.

 The nature of the raid has again raised recurring questions about the close relationship between the Boston Globe and the office of Boston's U.S. Attorney, Carmen Ortiz.
+The Boston's U.S. Attorney's Office has since come under increased scrutiny for abuses of power for political purposes.
 Many of the Globe's allegations were proven inaccurate by other journalists, who expressed concern that the Globe may have knowingly printed misleading stories about Joyce.

 On February 23, 2016, Joyce announced that he would not seek re-election to the Massachusetts State Senate for the next term.

 During the winter of 2016, The Boston Globe reported that the federal government has seated a grand jury to look into Joyce's conduct.